saxent/hpcnow-labs/04-workload-manager.md

 T = MessageSize/BW + L
 ```

-*Recomendation*: Test which number of cores is best suited for your problem.
+*Recommendation*: Test which the number of cores is best suited for your problem.

 ## Advanced Features

 ### Topology Aware Scheduling
-If your code is latency sensitive, we suggest to take advantage of the topology aware scheduling and reduce unnecessary latency by limiting the number of switches for the job allocation.
+If your code is latency sensitive, we suggest to take advantage of the topology-aware scheduling and reduce unnecessary latency by limiting the number of switches for the job allocation.
-The following option will allow to require topology aware allocation:
+The following option will allow requiring topology aware allocation:

 ```
 --switches=<count>[@<max-time>]
 ```

 The count parameter defines the maximum count of switches desired for the job allocation and the max-time (optional) parameter the maximum time to wait for that number of switches.
 The job will remain pending until it either finds an allocation with desired switch count or the time limit expires.
-By default the max-time is 5 minutes and the users can request less time but not more than that.
+By default, the max-time is 5 minutes and the users can request less time but not more than that.

 Acceptable time formats include "minutes", "minutes:seconds", "hours:minutes:seconds", "days-hours", "days-hours:minutes" and "days-hours:minutes:seconds".

-Another way to achieve the same, could be using switches as constraints but this assumes that your Slurm configuration already contemplates that.
+Another way to achieve the same could be using switches as constraints but this assumes that your Slurm configuration already contemplates that.

 ### Native job profiling
 Slurm native job profiling allows you to gather profiling data from every task and allocated node of your job.
 At this time the metrics that we can collect are CPU frequency, CPU utilisation, memory consumption (RSS and VMSize) and I/O.

-The data is sampled at a fixed rate and is stored in a HDF5 file.
+The data is sampled at a fixed rate and is stored in an HDF5 file.
 Please be aware that the required disk space for the profiling data may be quite large, depending on job size, runtime, and sampling rate.

 In order to use this feature, add the following option in the srun command line in your submission script: